google/clusterfuzz/docs/reference/FAQ.md

 We strongly recommend using an LLVM-based toolchain.
 That said, you may be able to use some parts of ClusterFuzz with [gcc](https://gcc.gnu.org/) or extend ClusterFuzz to support your use of gcc.
-However, if you do this, you are in unexplored territory and we can not support this. gcc can probably be used for [blackbox fuzzing]({{ site.baseurl }}/setting-up-fuzzing/blackbox-fuzzing/) without modifying ClusterFuzz since gcc supports ASan.
+However, if you do this, you are in unexplored territory and we can not support this.
+Gcc can probably be used for [blackbox fuzzing]({{ site.baseurl }}/setting-up-fuzzing/blackbox-fuzzing/) without modifying ClusterFuzz since gcc supports ASan.
 Using gcc with AFL or libFuzzer would probably require considerable changes to ClusterFuzz to get